awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

    After a few moments, SSMS connects to your DB instance\.
 If you can't connect to your DB instance, see [Security Group Considerations](#USER_ConnectToMicrosoftSQLServerInstance.Security) and [Troubleshooting Connections to Your SQL Server DB Instance](#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.

 1. Your SQL Server DB instance comes with SQL Server's standard built\-in system databases \(`master`, `model`, `msdb`, and `tempdb`\)\.
 To explore the system databases, do the following:

    1. In SSMS, on the **View** menu, choose **Object Explorer**\.

-   1. Expand your DB instance, expand **Databases**, and then expand **System Databases** as shown following\.
+   1. Expand your DB instance, expand **Databases**, and then expand **System Databases**\.
 ![\[Object Explorer displaying the system databases\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQL-SSMS-SystemDBs.png)

 1. Your SQL Server DB instance also comes with a database named `rdsadmin`\.
 Amazon RDS uses this database to store the objects that it uses to manage your database\.
 The `rdsadmin` database also includes stored procedures that you can run to perform advanced tasks\.
 For more information, see [Common DBA Tasks for Microsoft SQL Server](Appendix.SQLServer.CommonDBATasks.md)\.

 1. You can now start creating your own databases and running queries against your DB instance and databases as usual\.
 To run a test query against your DB instance, do the following:

    1. In SSMS, on the **File** menu point to **New** and then choose **Query with Current Connection**\.

    1. Enter the following SQL query\.